Study smarter with Nimo

-Giant covalent, polymers and representation limits
+Giant covalent structures and polymers representation limits

-Bonding, structure, and the properties of matter • Chemical bonds
+Bonding, structure and the properties of matter • Chemical bonds

 Flashcards